Call for tutorials

 Tutorials will take place on September 5 or 6, 2020 on the site of the main conference.
 ECCB will help in the administrative aspects of assigning rooms, making announcements, and publishing the detailed tutorial schedule in the conference program.
 Each tutorial will be provided with up to two free tutorial registrations for speakersand, if needed, up to two free tutorial registrations for helpers.

-The tutorial registration fees can be found below and will be used to cover costs for the room, coffee breaks, lunch, a PC and projector.
+The tutorial registration fees can be found at the registration page and will be used to cover costs for the room, coffee breaks, lunch, a PC and projector.
 Organizers should provide slides and possible reference material in PDF format.

 Slides and reference material for the tutorials should be made available for download from each tutorial web page.
 The organizers can edit their own web page with links to these documents.
 If they want the documents to be downloaded from the ECCB2020 website itself they should send a unique assembled pdf file to firstname.lastname@example.org before July 31st, 2020, and indicate the place on their web page where the link for download should appear.